eclipse-tractusx/tutorial-resources/mxd/docs/File Transfer S3 to Azure.md

 --header 'X-Api-Key: password'
 ```

-It should return below response:
+It should return a response similar to this (IDs will be different):
 ```json
 {
   "@id": "26e02359-56a1-4d94-afad-61319799675a",